 You may be wondering whether your child needs braces and early orthodontic treatment.
-There was a time when most parents didn’t begin to think about the need of orthodontic treatment for their children until the teenage years.
+There was a time when most parents didn’t begin to think about the need of early orthodontic treatment for their children until the teenage years.
 Now, parents, dentists, and orthodontists look toward treating children that haven’t quite hit their teen years in an effort to help avoid more complicated and costly treatment in the future.

 Why Should You Consider Early Orthodontic Treatment for Your Child?

 In the past, the trend for orthodontic treatment was to wait until most or all of a child’s permanent teeth had come in.
 However, most orthodontic problems are much easier to correct sooner rather than later.
 This is why professionals recommend and insist upon early orthodontic treatment.